Love for Sale (Tony Bennett and Lady Gaga album): Singles and videos

 "I Get a Kick Out of You" was released as the first single from the album on August 3, to digital retailers, and its accompanying music video premiered on MTV on August 6.
-Its second single, the title track, was released on September 17, while the video premiered the following day, also on MTV.
+The title track was released as a promotional single on September 17, while the video premiered the following day, also on MTV.
 On the album's debut day, they released three different music videos: "I Concentrate on You", "I've Got You Under My Skin", which premiered on MTV, and "Dream Dancing", released exclusively by the Italian radio station Radio Monte Carlo.
 A video for "Night and Day" premiered on MTV on October 29, 2021.
 All the released videos were shot at Electric Lady Studios during recording sessions of each song, with the exception of "I Concentrate On You", which shows the sketch session which resulted in Bennett's drawing appearing on the album cover of Love for Sale's standard edition.
 The music videos had a positive critical reception, with journalists highlighting the duo's visible connection and mutual adoration for each other.

 Two days before the release of Love for Sale, an album trailer video appeared on Gaga's YouTube channel with clips from the studio sessions, including performances of tracks from the album and an interview, in which Gaga and Bennett talk about working together, their friendship, and keeping jazz and the Great American Songbook alive for future generations.